-It was also important to communicate with suppliers to ensure they were going to issue VAT compliant invoices and businesses had to evaluate the cash ﬂow implications and their working capital requirements as a result of now having to pay the VAT before they received payments.
+It was also important to communicate with suppliers to ensure they were going to issue VAT-compliant invoices and businesses had to evaluate the cash ﬂow implications and their working capital requirements as a result of now having to pay the VAT before they received payments.

 VAT in Kuwait: What should businesses do now?

-The completion of the tax return may seem a simple, straightforward task, but the department within the organisation who ﬁles the return on behalf of the business will be held responsible for the tax positions taken in that return regardless of whether the compliance work was outsourced.
+The completion of the tax return may seem a simple, straightforward task, but the department within the organisation that ﬁles the return on behalf of the business will be held responsible for the tax positions taken in that return regardless of whether the compliance work was outsourced.
 The relevant department will usually be the tax department, but it could be the legal or ﬁnance department.